apatel762/workspace/README.md

 ## Extras

-Change the `.desktop` file so that you always enter your custom home directory, instead of ending up in the host home directory.
+Change the `Exec` line in the `.desktop` file in `~/.local/share/applications` so that you always enter your custom home directory, instead of ending up in the host home directory.

 ```ini
 [Desktop Entry]